mirandrom/mcgill-nlp.github.io/README.md

 `icon`: An icon that can be found in the [Font Awesome v5 free library](https://fontawesome.com/v5/search?m=free).
 V6 (most recent) will not work.
 In the HTML snippet, copy the string after `class=`.
 For example, if your string is `<i class="fab fa-accessible-icon"></i>`, then only copy `"fas fa-graduation-cap"` for the Google Scholar icon.
 This is optional only when `label` is "Website", "GitHub", "LinkedIn", or "Twitter".
 Otherwise, that link will not appear under your name in `/people/`.

+### Modifying a member's profile

+Has a member graduated?
+Does a member wish to have a new profile picture or bio?
+You can modify the profile of a member by editing the `_data/authors.yml` file.

+### Deleting a member

+If you wish to delete a member (e.g. added by mistake, duplicates, etc.) you can directly delete their "block" (everything indented after their name) in the `_data/authors.yml` file.

 ## Front matters and YAML

 For any type of page or post (publication, blog post, course description), we use something called ["Front Matters"](https://jekyllrb.com/docs/front-matter/) to tell Jekyll about the purpose of the file.
 This is a block of YAML text at the beginning of the file.
 The rest of the file is regular [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).